dulhara19/Principal_Component_Analysis/README2.md

 its Supervised (uses target info!)
 Captures both linear & nonlinear relationships
 MI score tells how useful each feature is You keep the original features. but when we use PCA it gives Transformed "components" (not original features)

+PCA only captures Only linear (unless you use Kernel PCA) and Unsupervised (ignores target).